Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Proposed Method: Parameter Rewriting

+In this paper, parameter rewriting is achieved through modifying the original copy ${\mathcal M}_\beta$ with a rewriter function ${\mathcal R}_{k_i}$.
+The rewriter ${\mathcal R}_{k_i}$ can be an explicit extra component or an implicit processing step which modifies the output.

-Recap that the seed $k_i$ is to be kept secret from the users, and can be treated as the secret key.
-It is not necessary that ${\mathcal M}_{\beta_{i}}$ and ${\mathcal A}_ {k_{i}}$ are encoded as neural network models; for instance, they can be implemented using some signal processing libraries.
-Nonetheless, in our evaluation, we coded them as a neural network to facilitate evaluation on known white-box attacks.
-Clearly, from equation (1), the choice of the function ${\mathcal A}_{k_i}$ is crucial.
+Recap that the seed $k_i$ is to be kept secret from the buyers, and can be treated as the secret key.
+When ${\mathcal R}_{k_i}$ is in the form of an extra component, it is not necessary that ${\mathcal R}_{k_i}$ is encoded as neural network models.
+For instance, it can be implemented using some signal processing libraries.
+Nonetheless, in our evaluation, we implement them using given framework (PyTorch) to facilitate evaluation on known attacks.

-\subsection{Considerations for ${\mathcal A}_{k_i}$}
+\subsection{Considerations for ${\mathcal R}_{k_i}$}

 The process of generating an adversarial sample can be seen as a search process where the attacker starts from the input sample and crosses a nearby decision boundary so that the sample would be misclassified.
 To find the nearest adversarial sample, optimization techniques are often employed to minimize the distance between an adversarial sample and its starting point.
 Most adversarial attacks, either explicitly or implicitly, utilize an attack objective function for such optimization.
 Clearly, when attacking two identical copies of a model, the search paths to the adversarial sample would be the same.
-The role of the attractor function ${\mathcal A}_{k_i}$ is to separate that.
+The role of the rewriter ${\mathcal R}_{k_i}$ is to separate them.

-Intuitively, the attractor function should have the following properties: (1) it injects different sets of attractors for different $k_i$'s; (2) it has steep gradients to attract the attack search paths toward the injected adversarial sample; (3) its values are small in most regions in order not to degrade classification accuracy.
-Hence, we can visualize the attractor function as a mostly flat surface with steep holes and bumps.

-It was observed that decoders of the digital watermarking scheme are good candidates for attractor function ${\mathcal A}_{k_i}$~\cite{DBLP:journals/corr/abs-2003-02732}.
-We also use them in our setting.
-We implemented two candidates: spread spectrum and QIM (Quantization Index Modulation) decoder~\cite{Chen2001}.
-The next two sections give the details of our implementation.